lgarron/dotfiles/README.md

 My own personal configuration files for various commandline-based tools.

 Linked [using GNU `stow`](http://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html), because simpler is better.
+For some reason, `.gitignore` isn't stowed; that needs to be done manually right now.